mitosch/textual-datepicker/README.md

 A DatePicker widget for [textual](https://github.com/Textualize/textual).
 It can be used standalone or with a DateSelect opening the dialog.

-**NOTE:** This package is in a concept phase.
-It is already testable and running.
-A working version (>= 0.1.0) will be released in January 2023.
-I'm happy to receive feedback.

 DateSelect with DatePicker example:

 ![DateSelect with DatePicker](https://user-images.githubusercontent.com/922559/209947716-3ee53f74-4d98-4d9c-a261-afb84955d519.png)